awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

    1. Choose **Modify**\.

 1. Connect to your Linux WorkSpace through SSH\.
-For more information, see [Enable SSH Connections for Your Linux WorkSpaces](connect-to-linux-workspaces-with-ssh.md)\.
+For more information, see [Enable SSH connections for your Linux WorkSpaces](connect-to-linux-workspaces-with-ssh.md)\.

 1. To update the PCoIP agent, run the following command: